A full circuit-based quantum algorithm for excited-states in quantum chemistry: Introduction

 However, in addition to the ground-states, the determination of the excited-states is also indispensable for the study of chemical reaction processes.
 Up to now, a series of modified versions of the hybrid variational algorithms have been proposed for finding energy spectrum, such as variational quantum deflation (VQD) \cite{higgott2019variational, jones2019variational} and subspace-search variational quantum eigensolver (SSVQE) \cite{nakanishi2019subspace,parrish2019quantum} algorithms and some extension versions \cite{mcclean2017hybrid,colless2018computation,jouzdani2019method,ollitrault2020quantum,zhang2020variational,yalouz2021analytical,wen2021variational}.
 The basic idea of the former method is introducing state-specific penalization terms to the Hamiltonian and determining each eigenstate by a separate minimization.
 While the latter algorithm performs a single minimization for a set of initially selected orthogonal states with one ansatz, and realizes the mapping from these states to the lower excited-states of target Hamiltonian.

-Although so much progress has been made in the investigation of excited-states, it is still a research direction of concern to determine the energy spectrum of the molecular Hamiltonian based on a complete quantum circuit model, just as shown in the Figure \ref{fig_fourXX}.
+Although so much progress has been made in the investigation of excited-states, it is still a research direction of concern to determine the energy spectrum of the molecular Hamiltonian based on a complete quantum circuit model for future fault-tolerant quantum computation, just as shown in the Figure \ref{fig_fourXX}.
 In this work, we fill the last step of solving quantum chemistry problems in different algorithm frames and propose a full quantum excited-state solver (FQESS) algorithm for determining the whole spectrum of chemistry Hamiltonian efficiently and steadily.
-Compared with classical-quantum hybrid variational algorithms, our method removes the optimization in classical computers, and the parameter updating for different energy-levels can be simply realized by modifying the state preparation process of ancillary system based on the energy measurement of the last energy-level, which is experimentally friendly.
+Compared with classical-quantum hybrid variational algorithms, our method removes the optimization in classical computers, and its non-variational nature can ensure that the algorithm converges to the target states along the direction of the fastest gradient descent, avoiding barren plateau phenomenon.
+Moreover, the parameter updating for different energy-levels can be simply realized by modifying the state preparation process of ancillary system based on the energy measurement of the last energy-level, which is experimentally friendly.

 This paper is organized as follows: in Sec \ref{Chaptheory}, we introduce the details of the FQESS algorithm, and analyze the complexity of the algorithm.
-In Sec \ref{Chapsimulation}, we present a numerical simulation with hydrogen and LiH molecule under noiseless and noise condition separately.
+In Sec \ref{Chapsimulation}, we present a numerical simulation with hydrogen, LiH, H2O and NH3 molecules under noiseless and noise condition separately.
 In Sec \ref{Chapexp}, we offer an experimental demonstration of FQESS algorithm on the real superconducting quantum computing platform.
 Finally, sec \ref{Chapconclusion} gives a conclusion.